Here's an overview of the beehives at RIT and the various sensors that have been installed in them.

 https://map.beecounted.org/hive/summary/d260

-The BroodMinder data is organized into one file per device, each labeled with a device ID.
+The BroodMinder data is organized per hive, with dated files for each device.
 Each file has a header row that describes the content for each field in the file.
-Here's the list of devices, where they're located, and which data points each collects:
+Here's the list of device types:

-Since November, 2024, we've been collecting data (including temperature, humidity, and acoustics) from the RIT hives using homemade monitors.
+56:57:63:During the 2024-2025 academic year, we collected data (including temperature, humidity, and acoustics) from the RIT hives using homemade monitors.
 These monitors were designed and built by Computer Engineering Technology undergraduate student John Schulz.
-As of March, 2025, we're working on a second iteration of the monitors to improve performance and convenience.
+A second iteration of the monitors is currently underway to improve performance and convenience.

 As you peruse the data from our homemade monitors, you'll notice various gaps and anomalies in the data.
 Throughout this deployment and monitoring process, we've run into several problems, such as interference from Bluetooth and WiFi, broken wires, faulty sensors, and poor battery charge/life.
 We hope v2 will correct these problems.